M. A. G. Osmani

 Muhammad Ataul Gani Osmani (Note: BU, psc) (Note: মুহাম্মদ আতাউল গনী ওসমানী) (1 September 1918 – 16 February 1984) was a Bangladeshi military officer, revolutionary and politician.
 His military career spanned three decades, beginning with his service in the British Indian Army in 1939.
 He fought in the Burma Campaign during World War II, and after the partition of India in 1947, he joined the Pakistan Army and served in the East Bengal Regiment, retiring as a colonel in 1967.
 Osmani joined the Provisional Government of Bangladesh in 1971 as the commander-in-chief of the nascent Bangladesh Forces.
 Regarded as the founder of the Bangladesh Armed Forces, Osmani retired as a four star general from the Bangladesh Army in 1972.

 Osmani entered politics in independent Bangladesh, serving as a member of parliament and cabinet minister in the government of Sheikh Mujibur Rahman.
 Along with Mainul Hosein, he resigned from parliament in opposition to the creation of the one party state of BAKSAL.
 He advised the government on restoring the chain of command in the military after the 15 August coup.
 He contested the 1978 Bangladeshi presidential election against Ziaur Rahman.
 Osmani died in London in 1984 and was buried in his hometown Sylhet.

 Early life

-Osmani was born into a Bengali Muslim landowning family in Sunamganj, Sylhet, Assam Province, British India, on 1 September 1918.
+Osmani was born into a Bengali Muslim landowning family in Sunamganj, Assam Province, British India, on 1 September 1918.
 He was a descendant of Shah Nizamuddin Osmani, a 14th-century associate of Shah Jalal.
-His Home village is in Dayamir Union within Osmani Nagar Upazila of Sylhet District.
+His home village is in what is now Dayamir Union within Osmani Nagar Upazila of Sylhet District, Bangladesh.

 Osmani attended Cotton School in Sylhet, matriculating at Sylhet Government Pilot High School in 1934.
 He studied English and Persian.
 He won the Pritoria Prize for excellence in English.
 Osmani studied geography at Aligarh Muslim University, and graduated in 1938.
 He enrolled as a cadet at the Indian Military Academy the following year.